betterscientificsoftware/bssw.io/Site/Categories/Reliability.md

 **Topics:**

 - **Debugging:**
-The process of finding and fixing defects in software. **TO DO: Shorten this:  Debugging involves the creative application of a variety of strategies and/or tools to diagnose the cause of a defective software behavior, to develop and implement a correction and finally to confirm, typically through [_regression testing_](https://en.wikipedia.org/wiki/Regression_testing), the correction fixes the defect without introducing more defects.**
+The process of finding and fixing defects in software.

     - [What Is Debugging?](Topics/WhatIsDebugging.md)